hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 just debugcc
 ```

-You will see the chaincode id and deployment steps returned;
+You will see the chaincode id and deployment steps returned.

 ### Details of this packaging and deployment

-These steps are best automated as you've just run as part of the build script.
-It's worth getting an idea of what is involved by running the steps manually.
-If you want to keep going and come back please do [skip ahead](#run-the-chaincode-locally)
+If you would like to understand chaincode packaging and deployment process in more detail you can walk through the steps manually here.
+Otherwise you can [skip ahead to the next section to run the chaincode](#run-the-chaincode-locally).

 Fabric chaincode packages are a `tgz` format archive that contain two files: